stacykimberley/employee-payroll/README.md

 - Code institute learnings for general guidance.
 - Techsini to create mockup of website on different iOS devices.

+## Credits

+### Code

+- Code to add username and password from Hazel Hawadi
+- Python learnings from Code institute lessons and modified.
+- Code Institute Love Sandwiches run through lessons and modified.

 ## Acknowledgements

 I would like to express my gratitude to the following individuals for their contributions and support: